Carl H. Eigenmann: Later years

 During World War I Eigenmann remained in the United States, where he spent his time writing up reports on his previous expeditions.
 In addition to his administrative duties at IU, Eigenmann worked in the university laboratory at IU and at the Carnegie Museum in Pittsburgh.
 The first two parts of his five-volume masterwork, The American Characidae, were published in 1917 and 1918; volume three was published in 1921.
 Due to his failing health, manuscripts for the final two volumes were completed in 1925, with the assistance of George S. Myers on the final volume.
 The last two volumes were published posthumously in 1927 and 1929, respectively.

 The high altitude of his final trip to South America in 1918–19 weakened his health and began years of decline.
 No longer able to conduct field research on his own, Eigenmann spent his later years assisting younger colleagues in mounting their own trips and sent some of his students, including Nathan Everett Pearson, on expeditions to the Atlantic slope of North America.
 Eigenmann also continued to write and present papers at academic conferences on various topics related to the fishes of North and South America.
+Almost every winter during this time he would travel to Florida to continue his research and better look after his health.
 He was elected to the National Academy of Sciences in 1923.
 In May 1926 Eignemann's declining health caused the family to leave Bloomington, Indiana, and return to San Diego, California, where he suffered a stroke in 1927.

 Death and legacy

 Eigenmann died at a hospital in Chula Vista, California, on April 24, 1927; his remains are interred in San Diego.

 Eigenmann was known for the "painstaking, careful, deliberate qualities" of his zoological research.
 Especially notable are his published papers relating to his studies of the freshwater fishes of South America, the evolution and systematics of South American fishes, and for his analysis of degenerative evolution based on his studies of the blind cave fishes found in parts of North America and in Cuba.
-Eigenmann the California Academy of Sciences' publication, s studies of blind cave fishes led him to conclude that "the degenerative characteristics of subdued coloration and of blindness become inherited when they have adaptive environmental value."
+His studies of blind cave fishes led him to conclude that "the degenerative characteristics of subdued coloration and of blindness become inherited when they have adaptive environmental value."
 Eigenmann's five-volume work, The American Characidae, is among his most significant, as are the published papers related to his studies of the blind cave fishes of North America and the papers where he supported the Archiplata-Archhelenis theory.

 Eigenmann's students remembered him as an "inspiring teacher" who encouraged students to "find things for themselves."
 He also left a legacy of genera and species classification in the field of ichthyology, as well as the scientific methodology he taught his many students.
 David Starr Jordan, Eigenmann's mentor at Indiana University, credited Eigenmann and his students with identifying 155 new genera; another 35 by Eigenmann and his wife, Rosa Smith Eigenmann; and five additional genre with Jordan, for a total of 195 genera containing nearly 600 species.